Table of Plenty: living your best life

-When Kate Weiss’s daughter was born with a rare genetic syndrome, her whole life was irrevocably changed.
+When Weiss’s daughter was born with a rare genetic syndrome, her whole life was irrevocably changed.
 Weiss had already been through a complicated pregnancy and difficult birth, but once Amy was born, the tiny infant failed to thrive and develop.
-It was only after five years that Amy was finally diagnosed with Rubinstein-Taybi Syndrome – a condition characterised by short stature and learning difficulties.
+It was only after five years that Amy was finally diagnosed with Rubinstein-Taybi Syndrome.
+A person with this disorder typically has short stature and learning difficulties.

 “After giving birth to Amy, it threw us overnight,” Weiss recalls.
 “Not just becoming parents but becoming carers.
 It really took us a few years to get our heads around it.”

 Normally an optimistic and outgoing person by nature, Weiss found herself going through a “pretty dark” period following Amy’s birth.

 “I had been such an active and busy person,” she says.
 “Suddenly, all my energies were needed for mothering.
 Of course, I adore mothering.
 But I also felt I needed something else as well.
 I needed something to recharge and replenish me.”